masak/git-btree/README.md

 ## Conflicts

-A _dry-run merge_ is a merge but without the merge commit.
+A _dry-run merge_ is a merge operation that doesn't put a commit on a branch; it just checks if the merge would succeed or have conflicts.
 A diverged (ahead/behind) branch is _conflicted_ if a dry-run merge into its parent branch leads to a conflict.

 Having merged and purged `feature-b`, let's assume `feature-a1` actually got conflicted from that merge.
 The commit history now actually looks simpler: